bright/new-www/src/pages/blog/2020-07-22-erc20-substrate-nest-example.md

 ![](/images/erc20-substrate-nest-example/image4.png)

 When I have deployed my smart contract through the Polkadot JS App, I set the init supply to 1 000 000.
 Each currency value is a decimal stored as an integer with a fixed and known number of decimal places (in Substrate Node Template it is 15 by default).
-Polkadot JS App wraps that for you in the input field, so that I have indeed initialised the contract with one million of units.
+Polkadot JS App wraps that for you in the input field, so that I have indeed initialized the contract with one million units.
 However, when querying the smart contract through the Polkadot JS App or using the api we always get the additional 15 decimal zeros.

 ## Balance of an account